 Selecting delegates to the congress began months ago, with recommendations made by the party's 82 million members, which are then vetted, winnowed and voted on twice.
 In practice, the selection is controlled by the party's personnel division, giving the leadership room to make sure the powerful and their key proteges are included.
 President Hu Jintao, who will retire as party general secretary, is a delegate from Jiangsu province, where he grew up but has not lived for four decades.
 Most of the 2,268 delegates are chosen to show that the congress is broadly representative.
 Only the opinions of a small subset matter.
 One power-broker, retired President Jiang Zemin, is a specially invited delegate, a sign of his continuing influence in the leadership bargaining.

-Held over seven days, the congress selected the Central Committee, the party's policy-setting body, naming 376 full members and non-voting alternates drawn from the upper echelons of the party, government and military.
-The congress also named the party's internal watchdog agency.
+Held over seven days, the congress selects the Central Committee, the party's policy-setting body.
+The most recent committee had 370 people, comprised of full members and non-voting alternates drawn from the upper echelons of the party, government and military.
+The congress also names the party's internal watchdog agency.
 Though the powerful hold sway in determining the outcome, there is room for dissent on the margins.
 Candidates outnumber seats by a tiny percentage.
 Vice President Xi Jinping, who is expected to replace Hu as party chief, barely made it into the committee in 1997 in what was seen as a vote against nepotism.
 His father was a patriarch of the revolution.
 This time rank-and-file delegates have been told to "maintain unity" with the leadership.

-After the congress ends, the Central Committee meets Thursday to select a Politburo, roughly 25 members, and from that group, the Politburo Standing Committee, the apex of power.
+After the congress ends, the Central Committee meets to select a Politburo, roughly 25 members, and from that group, the Politburo Standing Committee, the apex of power.
 The current standing committee has nine members, though party-connected academics say that may be whittled to seven this time.
 Two members are considered shoo-ins: Xi and Vice Premier Li Keqiang, who is expected to be named premier.
 The Central Committee also appoints the party commission that oversees the military.
-A critical question is whether Hu will stay as military commission head; a top general said Wednesday Hu would not.
+A critical question is whether Hu will stay as military commission head.
 His predecessor, Jiang, did so, hanging on for more than two years and casting a shadow over Hu's efforts to consolidate power.

 © 2016 Star Tribune